Back to Blog

 8 Best Screen Time Apps for iPhone in 2026: Tested and Compared

-If you are reading this, you have probably stared at your Screen Time report and felt a knot in your stomach.
+If you're reading this, you've probably stared at your Screen Time report and felt that familiar knot in your stomach.
 Three, four, maybe five hours on social media — and you barely remember picking up your phone.
-You are not alone.
-Digital wellness app downloads have increased over 150% since 2023, and more than 60% of users aged 18-34 have installed at least one screen time monitoring app.
+You're not alone.
+Digital wellness app downloads have increased over 150% since 2023.
+More than 60% of users aged 18-34 have installed at least one screen time app.

 1. unhookd — Best for Automatic, Strict Restriction